Skirling

 The earliest record of a church is in 1275, sited near the present war memorial.
-The church was dedicated ti St Mary the Virgin.
+The church was dedicated to St Mary the Virgin.
 Former ministers include John Greig.
 In 1843, William Hanna left the established Church of Scotland in 1843, joining the Free Church of Scotland, taking most of his congregation with him.

 The present building was rebuilt in 1720 and was much altered in 1891.
-It has a pleasant bell tower with a sundial, the bell dating from 1748.
-Ironwork on the graveyard gates is by Thomas Hadden and the Carmichael family plot is flanked by two charming angel sculptures.
+It has a bell tower with a sundial, the bell dating from 1748.
+Ironwork on the graveyard gates is by Thomas Hadden and the Carmichael family plot is flanked by two angel sculptures.
 The church is now a member of the linked "Parishes of Upper Tweeddale", which is made up of four neighbouring Parishes.

 The Skirling Community Council area is the same as the civil parish.
 The council has 6 members.

 The village of Skirling has a central position in the parish.
 It originally consisted of five small farms on the valley floor of Skirling Burn, forming a roughly linear shaped settlement.
 The village is a conservation area, which includes the parish church, the old Free church, Skirling House, along with many 1 - 2 story buildings made from traditional materials.
 Just south-west of the village is the site of Skirling Castle, described as "ane notable beilding".
 It was demolished and burnt by Regent Moray on 12 June 1568, because of James Cockburn of Skirling's support for Mary, Queen of Scots.

 The village war memorial was designed by Sir Robert Lorimer and added in 1920.

 The civil parish has a population of 194 (in 2011) and its area is 3,423 acres.

 At 11.18am on 31 December 2020 Skirling was the epicentre of a 1.9 Magnitude earthquake which was also felt in Biggar, Symington, West Linton and Peebles.
 Locals reported that they heard a "loud bang" or "loud rumbling noise" and that the "room shuddered".